AntonSol919/linkspace/homepage/basics.md

 | FTP    | /Projects/linkspace/readme.md | In a supernet [...] |
 | SQL    | SELECT * from MSG where ID=1; | A message in a db   |

-With these tools various 'platforms' exists so that people have a model for two or more devices to communicate.
+Using these tools we do not just create websites to provide information.
+At first we used these tools to create websites to provide information.
+But this has changed and we instead build 'platforms'.
+Services that store, forward, and administrate messages so multiple that multiple devices can communicate.

 <b>We have reached the limit of using this model of streaming questions/answers paradigm for multi-party communication.</b>

 First, the stream abstraction can leak.
 Streams get disconnected, the other side hangs up, the other side is overloaded, etc.

 Then, when more than two devices are involved the leaks compound.
-Two devices go out of sync.
-Either somewhere in the system an answer becomes stale or wrong, or doesn't scaling and have everyone contact a single source of truth.
+Synchronization is as slow as the slowest link, answers become stale or wrong.

-Alternatively you use something like a supernet.
+Alternatively you design a system as a supernet.

 :::{.definition}
 Supernet  [ˈsü-pərˌnet]<br>